 \section{Platform Oriented Implementations}

-HiKonv differs from conventional input slicing methods~\cite{xilinxint4, xilinxint8} with a more comprehensive bit-wise management of the input data and a more efficient use of the outputs.
-To implement HiKonv on the existing computing platforms including GPP and FPGA, the overall processes included are abstracted as \textit{input packing}, \textit{large bitwidth multiplication} and \textit{output split}.
-Regarding to Equation~\ref{eq:inpack}, packing the input is equivalent to extending a low-bitwidth data to a higher bitwidth and then performing accumulation of multiple extended data.
-However, the two's complementary representation in modern computing systems performs sign extension when a low-bitwidth data is extended to a larger bitwidth space.
-Therefore, in the form of binary representation, the low-bitwidth input that has been packed into the left segment is a combination of the low-bitwidth data itself with the sign extension of the data in the segment to the right of it.

-Same as the input packing, extraction of $y[m]$ from the $Prod$ can not be simply processed with bit-wise segmentation because the previous segment's sign is continuously added to the current segment.
-More specifically, for $y[m+1]$, if $y[m]$ is a negative value, its sign extension stands for $-1$, which in turn makes the $y[m+1] = y[m] -1$.
-The sign of the segments must be considered to extract the correct value of $y[m]$.

-Comparing to the multiplication operation, the above packing and split operations have different architectural preferences due to the unique bit-wise operations, such as adopting shift registers or using unique hardware logic for efficient processing.
-In this section, we provide the detailed implementations regarding to the architectural characteristics of the general purpose processors and reconfigurable platforms.
+Compared to the multiplication operation, the above packing and split operations have different architectural preferences due to the unique bit-wise operations, such as adopting shift registers or using unique hardware logic for efficient processing.
+In this section, we provide detailed implementations of HiKonv regarding the architectural characteristics of the general-purpose processors and reconfigurable platforms.